S-Ando-Biophysics/4MRNA/README.md

     exit
     cd /home/name
     vi .bashrc
-    source /usr/local/ccp4-9/bin/ccp4.setup-sh    # Please add to the last line.
+    echo "source /usr/local/ccp4-9/bin/ccp4.setup-sh" >> ~/.bashrc
+    source ~/.bashrc

 ## About 4MRNA
 [Explanatory video (YouTube)](https://youtu.be/WX_Rh3vtOlg)

+4MRNA is an abbreviation for “Massive Multi-type Model Molecular Replacement for Nucleic Acids”.
+This is a novel method designed to enhance molecular replacement (MR) for phasing in X-ray crystallography of nucleic acids.

-Applying molecular replacement (MR) commonly used for structure determination to nucleic acids poses unique challenges that are not present for proteins.
-To solve these challenges, we developed a new innovative strategy called 4MRNA.
+Applying MR, which is widely used in structure determination (phase determination), to nucleic acids presents unique challenges that are not encountered with proteins.
+To overcome these issues, we developed an innovative strategy termed 4MRNA.

-One challenge is that nucleic acids can have different 3D structures even with the same sequence, which means that models existing in the database may not be suitable as a search model.
-Moreover, it is empirically known that MR of nucleic acids can fail even when the search model and the target structure differ only slightly.
-To address these issues, the new strategy 4MRNA includes generating a large number of diverse search models and applying them to MR.
+One major difficulty is that nucleic acids can adopt different 3D structures even with the same sequence.
+As a result, models existing in the database may not be suitable as search models, and sequence-based structure prediction methods such as AlphaFold are also limited in applicability <sup>[1,2]</sup>.
+Moreover, it is empirically known that MR of nucleic acids can fail even when the search model and the target structure differ only slightly. <sup>[3]</sup> To address these issues, the new strategy 4MRNA includes creating a large number of diverse search models (= massive multitype models) and applying them to MR.

-There is a web application called Web 3DNA <sup>[*3]</sup> that generates structural models based on parameters that control the 3D structure of nucleic acids.
-We have discovered a strategy for adjusting these parameters to improve the success rate of MR.
+We found that by varying three out of the twelve parameters that control the three-dimensional structures of nucleic acids according to different patterns, the resulting set of models included ones that closely matched the correct structure, thereby increasing the success rate of MR.

-Based on this strategy, we decided to use Web 3DNA to create a wide variety of models.
+Building on this strategy, we employed Web 3DNA <sup>[4]</sup>, which is a web application that generates nucleic acid structural models based on parameters, to create a wide variety of models.
 The processes of parameter adjustment and model creation have been automated using Python.
-Subsequently, MR is performed for each of the many models created.
-Since this operation needs to be repeated many times, we automated this process using Shell scripts on Linux.
+Subsequently, MR is carried out for each of the many created models.
+Since this operation must be repeated many times, we automated this process using Shell scripts on Linux.

+[1] Bernard, C., Postic, G., Ghannay, S., & Tahi, F. (2025).
+Has AlphaFold3 achieved success for RNA?. _Acta crystallographica.
+Section D, Structural biology_, _81_(Pt 2), 49–62.

+[2] Kwon D. (2025).
+RNA function follows form - why is it so hard to predict?. _Nature_, _639_(8056), 1106–1108.

+[3] Kondo, J., Urzhumtseva, L., & Urzhumtsev, A. (2008).
+Patterson-guided ab initio analysis of structures with helical symmetry. _Acta crystallographica.
+Section D, Biological crystallography_, _64_(Pt 10), 1078–1091.

-[*3] Li, S., Olson, W. K., & Lu, X. J. (2019).
+[4] Li, S., Olson, W. K., & Lu, X. J. (2019).
 Web 3DNA 2.0 for the analysis, visualization, and modeling of 3D nucleic acid structures. _Nucleic acids research_, 47(W1), W26–W34.

 ## Reference
 - in preparation